-FACTBOX-The Biden Cabinet: President-elect begins to build a team
+Factbox-The Biden Cabinet: President-elect begins to build a team

 SPECIAL PRESIDENTIAL ENVOY FOR CLIMATE: JOHN KERRY

-Former U.S. Senator and Secretary of State Kerry will act as “climate czar” in the Biden Administration, the president-elect’s campaign announced on Monday.
+Former U.S. Senator and Secretary of State Kerry will act as “climate czar” in the Biden Administration.
 Kerry helped negotiate the Paris climate deal that Biden wants to re-join.

 DEFENSE SECRETARY